-By Brandon Mavleos, Product Marketing
+By Brandon Mavleos, Sr. Director - Product Marketing

 In the 25 years that Datasite has supported the financial community, one big lesson we’ve learned is to embrace change.
 Markets wax and wane, investor preferences evolve, outside forces cause businesses to rethink the way they work.
 The events of 2020, however, seem to have compressed a decade’s worth of change into a few months.
 Companies that were healthy just last year suddenly find themselves with liquidity issues—especially in vulnerable sectors like retail and energy.
 Many have decided that restructuring is the best course of action, and they’re reaching out to expert advisors for help.
 If you’re one of those advisors, you’re probably bracing yourself for some long, stressful days ahead.
 What you might not realize is that there are steps you can take now to help things go much more smoothly.